twitter/finatra/source/user-guide/build-new-http-server/controller.markdown

 Finatra will convert your route callbacks return type into a `com.twitter.util.Future[Response]` using the following rules:

 * If you return a `com.twitter.util.Future[Response]`, then no conversion will be performed.
-* A non `com.twitter.util.Future` return value will be converted into a `com.twitter.util.Future` using a Finatra provided `FuturePool`.
 * `Some[T]` will be converted into a HTTP `200 OK`.
 * `None` will be converted into a HTTP `404 NotFound`.
 * Non-response classes will be converted into a HTTP `200 OK`.